SysKitTeam/docs-point/docs/microsoft365-inventory/cleanup-opportunities.md

 ## Redundant Unique Permissions

-**After sharing links expire, get deleted, or access is granted ad hoc, unique permissions are often left behind even when they're no longer needed, making them redundant.
-Redundant unique permissions also happen with items where unique permissions match the parent.** Over time, they accumulate silently: permission reviews become harder to complete, SharePoint performance degrades on heavily affected sites, and admins lose a clear picture of who actually has access.
+**After sharing links expire, get deleted, or after ad-hoc access is removed, unique permissions are often left behind even when they're no longer needed, making them redundant.
+This means that redundant unique permissions happen with items where unique permissions match that of its parent.** Over time, they accumulate silently: permission reviews become harder to complete, SharePoint performance degrades on heavily affected sites, and admins lose a clear picture of who actually has access.
 These redundant unique permissions can be safely removed to simplify your structure without changing anyone's access.

 On the dashboard tile, you'll see the number of redundant unique permissions ready to be cleaned up, **click Set up Automation** to start.